 The human cost of ethnic profiling and importance of addressing it are often not well understood.
-We are producing a series of reports documenting the human impact of ethnic profiling in Europe.
-These reports—which focus on England and Wales, France, and the Netherlands—feature first-person accounts from people who have been directly affected by profiling to illustrate the practice’s often unseen costs and the importance of advancing police practices that are demonstrably fair and effective.
+We have produced a series of photographic essays and exhibits—featuring first-person accounts from people directly affected by ethnic profiling in England and Wales, France, the Netherlands, and Spain—to illustrate the practice’s often unseen costs and the importance of advancing police practices that are demonstrably fair and effective.

 A Feminist Future of Work: Three African Feminist Leaders Revolutionizing Domestic Work